-Contemporary writers using American English generally follow these basic rules for using the indefinite articles a
+Contemporary writers using American English generally follow these basic rules for using the indefinite articles a and an:

 - Use a before nouns starting with a consonant (a boy, a cat, a donut).